naturalis/mebioda/doc/week1/w1p1/w1p1_mebarcoding.md

 done
 ```

-- --derep_fulllength: Merge strictly identical sequences contained in filename.
+- `--derep_fulllength`: Merge strictly identical sequences contained in filename.
-- --sizeout: the number of occurrences (i.e. abundance) of each sequence is indicated
+- `--sizeout`: the number of occurrences (i.e. abundance) of each sequence is indicated
   at the end of their fasta header.
-- --relabel: sequence renaming is done to add sample prefixes to the sequence identifiers,
+- `--relabel`: sequence renaming is done to add sample prefixes to the sequence identifiers,
   so that we can later merge the sequences